-Emilie Flemer, James Harris, Jodi Gardberg, Toby Hooker, Benjamin Holcomb, Lenora Sullivan, Calah Seese, Mark Stanger, Chris Bittner, Erica Gaddis, Jeff Ostermiller, Suzan Tahir, Alexander Anderson, Marshall Baillie, Robert Bird, Benjamin Brown, Daniel English, Trisha Johnson, Brent Shaw, Carl Adams, Mike Allred, Hilary Arens, Jim Bowcutt, Amy Dickey, Scott Daly, Kari Lundeen, and Sandy Wingert.
+Emilie Flemer, James Harris, Jodi Gardberg, Toby Hooker, Benjamin Holcomb, Lenora Sullivan, Calah Seese, Mark Stanger, Chris Bittner, Erica Gaddis , Jeff Ostermiller, Suzan Tahir, Alexander Anderson, Marshall Baillie, Robert Bird, Benjamin Brown, Daniel English, Trisha Johnson, Brent Shaw, Carl Adams, Mike Allred, Hilary Arens, Jim Bowcutt, Amy Dickey, Scott Daly, Kari Lundeen, and Sandy Wingert.

 A special thank you is also extended to Walter Baker, Leah Ann Lamb, and John Whitehead for giving us the opportunity to rethink the way we assess and report on our waters.
-Karl Hermann and Sandra Spence (U.S. Environmental Protection Agency Region 8) were also instrumental in creating this report; they provided significant comments and advice on this document, which helped us ensure consistency between programs, assessment methodologies, and reporting tools.
+Karl Hermann and Sandra Spence (USEPA R8) were also instrumental in creating this report; they provided significant comments and advice on this document which helped us greatly in ensuring consistency between programs, assessment methodologies, and reporting tools.

-Numerous agencies and entities have contributed to the data that went into the creation of this report.
-These include the Bureau of Land Management, U.S. Forest Service, National Park Service, Salt Lake County, Davis County, and other members of the Utah Monitoring Council.
-Special thanks go out to the staff at the Utah Division of Oil, Gas and Mining for providing additional data.
+Numerous agencies and entities have contributed to the data that went into the creation of this report including Bureau of Land Management, US Forest Service, National Park Service, Salt Lake County, Davis County, and other members of the Utah Monitoring Council.
+Special thanks to staff at the Division of Oil Gas and Mining for providing additional data.

-This 2012-2014 integrated report was developed with funding provided by the U.S. Environmental Protection Agency's Clean Water Act, Sections 604(b), 106, and 319 grant funds.
+This 2012 Integrated Report was developed with funding provided by the United States Environmental Protection Agency's Clean Water Act, Sections 106 and 319 grant funds.